nowaproj/docs/docs/local-project-simulator/openexisting.md

 3. Browse to the folder where your Flutter project is saved, then click **Choose**.

-That’s it—your project will open inside Nowa.
+Your project will open inside Nowa.
 Just make sure the folder you select is a valid Flutter project.

 ---